 The two Secret of NIMH films contain examples of the following tropes:

-Adaptational Comic Relief: Jeremy, a minor character in the book, has a larger role as the main comic relief in the film.
-His traits such as attention to shiny things and looking for romance are Played for Laughs, unlike in the book where he was younger and more of a 'na´ve' character.
+Jeremy is a comic relief character in the film and his traits are more Played for Laughs, unlike in the book where he was more of a 'na´ve' character.
 He also becomes a Cloud Cuckoolander and a Butt Monkey.
-This provides a contrast to characters such as Jenner and Nicodemus, who are played much more seriously than in the novel.
 A few years after the film's release, the original author's daughter Jane Leslie Conly wrote two sequels which incorporated Jeremy's more absent-minded personality.

 Butt Monkey: Jeremy, a lonely compassionate crow who just wants to help out and find love; unfortunately, he is also a hapless klutz, tending to cause more problems than he solves.
 He's constantly reprimanded by Mrs. Brisby until she eventually gets rid of him by having him see to trivial minor duties, both of which he fails miserably with too.
 He does at least get his "Miss Right" at the end of it though.

 He and Cecil retain this role in the sequel, albeit toned down somewhat; this is likely due to the zanier setup (Jeremy at least seems to have warmer relations with the characters, especially Timmy).

 Mrs. Brisby acts somewhat as one in more comical moments, though probably leans more towards woobie territory.